imrkaofficial/CRUD-Operations-through-REST-APIs/README.md

 ## How to Run

-1. Update the MySQL DSN in `main.go` with your database connection details.
+1. Update the MySQL DSN in `main.go` with your database connection details. or
+   To create new database [connection with docker](dokcer/README.md)

 2. Install the necessary Go dependencies.